The 5 Shortest Mountains in the World

 photography by: Nick Hewson/ Flickr

-Since the dawn of history, mountains played a major role in shaping human civilization, providing protection for otherwise defenseless nations, supplying freshwater for billions of people and serving as a conspicuous feature of the most iconic landscapes around the world.
-While most reverence and attention usually revolve around Earth’s tallest peaks, there are also mini-mountains which challenge the supposedly obvious definition of what is actually a mountain.
+Since the dawn of history, mountains have played a major role in shaping human civilization, providing protection for otherwise defenseless nations, supplying freshwater for billions of people, and serving as a conspicuous feature of the most iconic landscapes around the world.
+While most reverence and attention usually revolve around Earth’s tallest peaks, there are also mini-mountains that challenge the supposedly obvious definition of what a mountain actually is.

-By now you probably ask yourself, and rightly so, what is considered as a mountain, and where the line is drawn between a mountain and simply a hill.
-Surprisingly, there is no formal and globally accepted answer for that question as official scientific agencies such as the U.S. Geological Survey and British Ordnance Survey dropped their exact definition of 305 meters (1,000 feet) and above.
+By now, you’re probably asking yourself, and rightly so, what is considered a mountain, and where the line is drawn between a mountain and simply a hill.
+Surprisingly, there is no formal and globally accepted answer to that question, as official scientific agencies such as the U.S. Geological Survey and the British Ordnance Survey have abandoned their exact definition of 305 meters (1,000 feet) and above.

-With a lack of international consensus, ridiculously short geological formations are regarded by some as mountains, challenging our core assumptions about that topic.
-Eventually, it is up for you to decide whether you refer to the following list as authentic or a mere whim.
+With the lack of international consensus, ridiculously short geological formations are regarded by some as mountains, challenging our core assumptions about the topic.
+Ultimately, it is up to you to decide whether you refer to the following list as authentic or merely whimsical.

 #5 Mount Wycheproof, Australia

-When you think of Australia in the context of mountains, the first thing that comes to your mind will most probably be the iconic turtle-shaped Mt.
+When you think of Australia in the context of mountains, the first thing that will most likely come to mind is the iconic, turtle-shaped Mt.
 Uluru.
 Nonetheless, the country is also home to the world’s smallest officially registered mountain, Mount Wycheproof.

-Tucked away in a remote corner of Victoria State, the mountain towers to merely 43 meters (148 meters above sea level), therefore making it the least likely contender on this list to raise any eyebrows.
-Mount Wycheproof sits adjacent to a small township by the same name, both of which deriving from the Aboriginal term for grassy hill, a reference to the granite outcrop that overlooks the town.
-Interestingly, the mountain is geologically renowned not only for being the sole elevated area in an otherwise flat region, but also for its insanely rare mineral, Wycheproofite, featuring light pink hue and translucency.
+Tucked away in a remote corner of Victoria State, the mountain rises to a mere 43 meters (148 feet above sea level), making it the least likely contender on this list to raise any eyebrows.
+Mount Wycheproof sits adjacent to a small township of the same name, both derived from the Aboriginal term for “grassy hill,” a reference to the granite outcrop that overlooks the town.
+Interestingly, the mountain is geologically renowned not only for being the sole elevated area in an otherwise flat region but also for its incredibly rare mineral, Wycheproofite, which features a light pink hue and translucency.

-Wycheproof is traversed by several trails, offering expansive views and unsurprisingly, don’t entail any intense physical effort.
-Besides its unusual record and craggy terrain, you might also be lucky enough to come across the Australian wildlife while there, most notably kangaroos and emus.
+Wycheproof is traversed by several trails, offering expansive views that, unsurprisingly, don’t require intense physical effort.
+Besides its unusual record and craggy terrain, you might also be lucky enough to encounter Australian wildlife, most notably kangaroos and emus.

 The granite rocks of Mount Wycheproof